 - Provide both primary and secondary 2020 Mathematics Subject Classifications that apply to the entire volume (no more than 10);

 - Provide final volume title and a short title for use on the spine of the cover, if necessary.

 - Inform the AMS of any travel schedule prior to and during production of the volume; we may require your assistance.

 Responsibilities of the AMS

-Handle, upon request, any follow-up correspondence with contributors that might be necessary with regard to late submissions or extended deadlines;
+- Handle, upon request by the editor(s), any follow-up correspondence with contributors that might be necessary with regard to extending manuscript submission deadlines;

 - Upon publication, provide to authors a complimentary copy of the book and electronic access to a free downloadable and printable PDF version of their article;